Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 - Supervised Learning
 - Reinforcement Learning

 Each of these variations are useful for solving different types of problems.
-We'll cover them in more detail in subsequent chapters.
+We'll also cover them in more detail in subsequent chapters.
 Additionally, there are any of a number of techniques that fall under the machine learning umbrella including:

 - Decision Trees
 - Random forests